-1. Any parent or legal guardian of a school age child, who is a resident of the State of Delaware, may apply to enroll his or her child in a school or program in the District.
+Any parent or legal guardian of a school-aged child, who is a resident of the State of Delaware, may apply to enroll their child in a school or program in the District.
 "School age" child shall mean a child who is at least 5 years old on or before August 31 of the choice school year.